 New user (incident user) designs restrict the study population to persons who are observed at the start of treatment.
 New user design prevents ‘depletion of susceptibles’ – unwanted exclusion from a safety assessment of persons discontinuing treatments following early adverse reactions- and helps alleviate healthy user bias for preventive treatments in some circumstances.
 The article Evaluating medication effects outside of clinical trials: new-user designs (Am J Epidemiol 2003;158 (9):915–20) defines new-user designs and explains how they can be implemented as case-control studies.
 New user design helps mitigate confounding by indication, severity or frailty, as described in The active comparator, new user study design in pharmacoepidemiology: historical foundations and contemporary application (Curr Epidemiol Rep 2015;2(4):221-8).

 Misclassification can occur in exposure, outcome, or covariate variables.
 Outcome misclassification occurs when a non-case is classified as a case (false positive error) or a case is classified as a non-case (false negative error).
 Errors are quantified as estimates of positive predictive value (PPV), negative predictive value, sensitivity and specificity.
-Most database studies will be subject to outcome misclassification to some degree, unless cases have been adjudicated against a case definition, so the point estimate should always be adjusted accordingly.
+Most database studies will be subject to outcome misclassification to some degree, unless cases have been adjudicated against a case definition.
+The influence of misclassification on the point estimate should be quantified, or if this is not possible, its effect on the point estimate should be discussed.
 One should avoid the epidemiologic ‘mantra’ about non-differential misclassification of exposure producing conservative estimates, because the logic does not necessarily apply.
 Good practices for quantitative bias analysis (Int J Epidemiol 2014;43(6):1969-85) advocates explicit and quantitative assessment of misclassification bias, including decision guidance on which biases to assess in a given situation, what level of sophistication to use, and how to present the results.
 Use of the Positive Predictive Value to Correct for Disease Misclassification in Epidemiologic Studies (Am J Epidemiol 1993;138(11):1007-15) proposes a method based on estimates of the PPV which requires validation of a sample of those with the outcome only.
 By addressing misclassification of confounding variables, for example, by external adjustment, one alleviates the issue of residual confounding (see Adjustments for unmeasured confounders in pharmacoepidemiologic database studies using external information.
 Med Care 2007;45(10 Supl 2):S158-65).

 Case-only designs reduce confounding by using the exposure history of each case as its own control and thereby eliminate confounding by characteristics that are constant over time, such as sex, socio-economic factors, genetics and chronic diseases.
 A review of case only designs is available in Use of self-controlled designs in pharmacoepidemiology (J Intern Med 2014; 275(6): 581-9).